 We love these Dinky Divers from SwimFin.
 Because they stand up, it’s not too far for a child to dive down to get them in the shallow end of a standard pool.
 They are bright and colourful which makes them both easy to see and fun to play with.
 They are also really easy to get hold of so the child can go straight to them, grab them and get straight back up again.
 This keeps it fun and not too much like hard work.

 The other thing I really like about these is that they sink very slowly as they fill with water.
-So to get used to putting their face in and fetching something, children can grab them before they sink too deep.
+To get used to putting their face in and fetching something, children can grab them before they sink.
 As they get more confident, they can wait a little longer before they fetch them, eventually picking them up off the bottom of the pool.
 These come in packs of four in a handy net bag that is fine to take on poolside.

 9. Don’t be pushy

 As an ex-swimmer, I know all about “those” swimming parents.
-You know the ones, their child has to be the first to learn to swim, win all their races and never have a day off training with a cold.
+Their child has to be the first to learn to swim, win every race and never miss training.
 When I think back to my swimming days, I can’t think of one child with pushy parents that kept swimming as they got older.
 Those children were swimming for their parents, not for their own love of the sport.

 10. Enjoy the time together

 Swimming is one of the few activities that the whole family can partake in together.
 Whether it’s swimming weekly with young children, getting into the pool on holiday, playing for the same water polo team or taking a dip together in the sea.
 Nobody is distracted by technology, work or life in general.
 It is the perfect way to enjoy each other’s company.
-Children will learn to swim in their own time, but a shared passion for the sport can be something that the whole family can benefit from for many years to come.
+Children will learn to swim in their own time.
+But a shared passion for the sport will benefit the whole family for many years to come.